Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 This documents the architecture of how both Android and iOS back ends for Soundscape work.
 While they are very different, there are some common components; after this overview section there are sections that describe the iOS and Android architectures in detail.

-The different resources are split into five resource groups.
+The different resources are split into six resource groups.

 - There is a diagnostics RG, `soundscape-diags`.
 This contains the shared Log Analytics queries for both iOS and Android, and an action group (which is logically an endpoint for alert notifications).